w3c/wai-curricula/content/designer/interaction-design.md

 * design user experiences for keyboard navigation through and inside components of websites and applications, for example using:
   * the tab key to move through different components
-  * the enter key to enter a specific component and to select a specific item on a component
+  * the enter key to access a specific component and to select an item on a component
   * the arrow keys to move through elements inside components, including sliders, tabs, dialogs, application menus, and tree views
   * the escape key to exit components
   * specific keyboard shortcuts to reveal, review, and dismiss notifications
   * specific keyboard shortcuts to support efficiency
   * first letter navigation to jump to specific pieces of data in lists and grids
-* identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
+* identify situations when additional keyboard shortcuts are necessary, for example when designing a custom functionality that is not keyboard supported by default
 * explain how keyboard support benefits other ways of interacting, including voice interaction and interaction using assistive technologies
 * evaluate the use of custom keyboard interactions
-* select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible
+* select keyboard interactions that do not conflict with the operating system, browser, and assistive technologies when possible
 * cooperate with developers to provide methods to remap or disable conflicting shortcuts
 * define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * define consistent placement and appearance of focus indicators